ThinkRORBOT/Medinav/README.md

 - connect site to esp32
 - ~~common css file for themes once django is setup~~
 - create UI to allow creation of new medicine and users
+- enable CSRF if there is enough time

 ## Dependancies
  - Django